App review process

 With over 37,000 businesses using our products daily, we want to make sure that what we offer in our Marketplaces, provides our customers with tangible value and enriches their LiveChat or HelpDesk experience.
 Therefore, all apps in our Marketplaces must meet our basic criteria for quality and content.

-This document will provide you with knowledge about the review processes offered by us and some good practices, guidelines, and rules that may help you to make your app an attractive and efficient product.
+To ensure that your app meets our criteria to be published on our Marketplace and provides your customers with high-quality service, we require that your app passes the review process.
+This document will provide you with knowledge, some good practices, guidelines, and rules that will help you to make your app an attractive and efficient product.

 Design System